 Dylan’s next 2 projects were described as dark, moody, almost disturbing but with undeniably unique and masterful lyrics set to melodies that crossed genres enough to become her own thing.
 This difference became one of her greatest qualities but also her biggest frustration.
 As she grew as an artist, and Nashville began to change, it seemed harder and harder to find an established industry place to call home; people didn’t understand Dylan and Dylan didn’t understand why they wouldn’t try.
 So she abandoned the path she’d grown up watching her friends travel (and expected to travel herself) for a path guaranteed to be more difficult, but which would allow her to be herself and, as she would say, “make for better writing material.”

 That decision lead her through a multitude of good and bad situations that seemed to shape her into somewhat of a Nashville music industry rebel, pushing the limits with her lyrics and subject matter, while also refusing to adjust her naturally unique appearance at all.
 Like any true artist, you can hear Dylan’s journey in her music and feel her passion when you see her perform live.
-She’s released two singles last year, "Sarah Dreaming" and "Get High," and then went on to release a full 6 song EP with 3 music videos and a movie like trailer, calling the project "Keep Wondering."
+She released two singles last year, "Sarah Dreaming" and "Get High," and then went on to release a full 6 song EP with 3 music videos and a movie like trailer, calling the project "Keep Wondering."
 She organized an EP release event this past September and debuted her new band Hippie Speedball which she says is her main focus for 2020.

 The group recorded and released a total of 5 songs in 2020 with 2 music videos, "Fuck The Police," "People 2020," "Don't Think Twice," "Trouble," and what Dylan likes to call their Christmas song, "Acid Rain."
 There's talk of the group hitting the studio January of 2021 with three new songs.
 Stay tuned.... we just keep adding to the bio.